 Ms. Tran Thi Hoai Nghi, a teacher at Kim Dong Primary School, Go Vap District, Ho Chi Minh City, has talked and confided in parents many times during her years of work when she noticed special signs in her children.

 There was a mother who, when advised to take her child for a check-up and found out that her child had autism spectrum disorder, almost gave up all her busy work outside to accompany her child.
-The boy spoke English very well and now has made remarkable progress, the mother cried with happiness.
+The boy spoke English very well and now has made remarkable progress, the mother cried in happiness.
 Or a family with a 5-year-old son who could not speak yet, the wife quit her job, the husband also worked less so that both could spend more time with the child.
 After 2 years, the boy could speak, the family was extremely happy.

 But Ms. Nghi’s advice was not always successful.
 Many times, she received strong reactions from parents.
 They did not believe that their children, who were very beautiful and handsome, and had outstanding talents such as being good at English or math, were having learning disabilities, autism spectrum disorder, attention deficit hyperactivity disorder, etc.

-"There are also cases where students have a disability certificate from the local authority, but their parents do not submit it to the school for many reasons.
+"There are also cases where students have a disability certificate from the local authorities, but their parents do not submit it to the school for many reasons.
 As a result, the child does not have an individual education plan, which is very disadvantageous," Ms. Nghi confided.

 Ms. Nguyen Thi Nhu Y, a teacher at Tuong Lai Special School, Ngo Quyen Street, District 5, Ho Chi Minh City, told about a recent student.
 When she was brought to see her, the child was 3 and a half years old, could not speak, often ran around, could not recognize colors or shapes, and when the teacher gave her toys, she would suck them or throw them away.
 The child's mother did not accept her child's difficulties, saying "my child is normal" and did not take her child to see a doctor.

 "Many parents are very anxious about whether their children can learn to read or not, but there are things that are more important than that.
-For children to be able to learn, they first need skills such as communication interaction, playing, attention (observation, listening), language understanding, self-service skills, social relationships...", Ms. Nhu Y confided.
+For children to be able to learn, they first need skills such as communication, interaction, playing, attention (observation, listening), language understanding, self-service skills, social relationships...", Ms. Nhu Y confided.

 Mr. Doyle Mueller is a teacher from Germany with over 25 years of experience working with children with learning disabilities around the world, including Germany, UK, Australia, New Zealand and Vietnam.
 He is currently the director and founder of the SENBOX teaching system and the special education center of the same name in District 7, Ho Chi Minh City.